Renters' Rights Act

 The Act is designed to improve the experience of private renting in England, redressing the imbalance between private landlords and tenants as the rights of tenants are strengthened whilst new duties and regulations apply to landlords.

-The key measures being introduced through the Act are:
+The key measures being introduced through the Act and when they are expected to take effect are:

 • The end of Section 21 ‘no fault’ evictions: Landlords will only be able to evict tenants when they have a specific reason, using the (expanded) grounds for possession under the Section 8 process, such as tenant rent arrears, anti-social behaviour, or the landlord selling the property